Extension Council Day on Campus

 Attire

 Dress comfortably with closed-toed walking shoes.
 An extension council or Iowa State shirt would be appropriate, but not necessary.
 We want you to be comfortable.
-Checking the forecast, it looks like we’ll have temps nearing 90 degrees with partly cloudy skies.

 What to Bring